jay719/shopify-internship-OMDb-project/README.md

 Visit the site: https://omdb-movie-nominater.web.app/

 Search for your favorite movie using the search bar above.
 When you are done typing click 'space' or the icon to the right to load the movie below.
-Once your movie has loaded, click the
+Once your movie has loaded you have the option to add a star rating and written review before nominating.
+Your nominations will appear to the right and be ready for a surprise if you nominate 5+ reviews.

 ## Status
-Looking into animations for nominating each movie.
+-Looking into animations for nominating each movie.

 ## Contact
 <a href='https://www.linkedin.com/in/javaria-brascom-0510991bb/'><img alt="LinkedIn" src="https://img.shields.io/badge/linkedin%20-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/></a>